kconner/next-js-in-docker-example/README.md

 - Install Docker and VS Code.
 - Open `app.code-workspace`.
 VS Code will recommend a Docker plugin if you don't have it, so install that.
 - To build and run, right-click `docker-compose.yml` for release mode or `docker-compose.debug.yml` for debug mode and select Compose Up.
+    - In VS Code's activity bar, click the Docker icon to view running containers.
     - With either container running, visit localhost:3000 to view the site.
     - With the debug container running, visit localhost:6006 to view Storybook.
 It may take a moment for the Storybook server to start after the container launches.
     - With the debug container running, save a code file to hot-reload the browser.